codyfalkosky/simpleGPT/README.md

 ## Generate
 ***
 Supports batch generation automatically!
-Since this model is pre-trained on a corpus there is no "stopping token", it will just infinitely, until you run out of RAM, write the number of n_gen new tokens.
+Since this model is pre-trained on a corpus, there's no "stopping token".
+It will generate infinitely until you run out of RAM.
 Set `top_p=0` for greedy decoding, or choose a float up to 1 for more decoding possibilities!
 Raise the temperature for more randomness in your generations.

 ```python
 gpt.generate(text_lists=['And then Harry said', 'Ron quickly took out his wand', 'Hermione knew'],